Jammy2211/euclid_strong_lens_modeling_pipeline/README.rst

 Overview
 --------

-The main Euclid strong lens modeling pipeline is found in the ``start_here.py`` script, which is the script you run to perform the lens modeling.
+The starting point for Euclid strong lens modeling is found in the ``start_here.py`` script.
+It performs automated lens modeling in around 10 minutes per lens on a GPU, around 20 minutes on an 8 core CPU.

 This script can be run as a black-box, with key output being generated, including:

 - A SIE plus shear lens mass model.
 - Deblended images of the lens and source galaxies.
-- A pixelized source reconstruction.
+- Lens light and source models using a multi Gaussian Expansion.

 Here is an example of the output, which shows the lens and source galaxies debelended and a source reconstruction in the source-plane: